-Clearly, any investor is looking for a return on their investment, otherwise they might as well keep their money under the mattress.
-It’s widely recognised and understood that any investment also involves an element of risk – the threat of not getting some or all of your money back, or, at least, of an investment performing significantly worse than anticipated.
+It’s widely recognised and understood that any investment also involves an element of risk – the threat of not getting all or some of your money back, or, at least, of an investment performing significantly worse than anticipated.

 It’s important, before you embark on any form of investment, that you understand your own attitude to risk and can choose assets accordingly.

-When it comes to the risk versus reward of IFISAs, it’s useful to look at the broader category of ISAs, of which they’re one type.
+When it comes to the risks vs returns of IFISAs, it’s useful to look at the broader category of ISAs first.

-Finally, when managing the balance between risk and return, it’s important to remember diversification.
-A spread of investments across different asset classes, industrial sectors and geographical areas will limit your exposure to loss.
-The variety of types of ISA accounts available presents great opportunities for tax efficient diversification and IFISAs can form a valuable part of a diversified portfolio.
+To summarise, a spread of investments across different asset classes, industrial sectors and geographical areas will limit your exposure to loss, and the variety of ISA accounts available present great opportunities for tax-efficient diversification.